bhuffy/100-days-of-code/log.md

 **Thoughts** Looking at getting some books solely on CSS... going to finish the current HTML & CSS book first, but I really enjoy it so far.
 I'm probably going to put together flashcards for all of these properties, selectors, etc. though because I'm nearly certain this information will fade unless I start building websites immediately, which still probably won't be enough to retain everything.
 Or perhaps I just feel this way because it's so much new information.
 Who knows?

 **Link(s) to work**: NONE

+### Day 25: January 27, 2017 (Friday)

+**Today's Progress**: Learned CSS from Jon Duckett's book.

+**Thoughts** Did this one really late...
+6 minutes until tomorrow.
+I spent most of my session passively learning in a drowsy state.
+I'll probably have to review everything when I wake up haha...

+**Link(s) to work**: NONE